k-hop Graph Neural Networks: Experimental Evaluation

-For the proposed $k$-hop GNN models ($2$-hop GNN and $3$-hop GNN), we used a single neighborhood aggregation layer, while for the standard GNN, we used $2$ and $3$ layers.
+\textbf{Experimental setup.} For ChebNet, ARMA and the proposed $k$-hop GNN models ($2$-hop GNN and $3$-hop GNN), we used a single neighborhood aggregation layer, while for the standard GNN, we used $2$ and $3$ layers.
 The hidden-dimension size of these layers was chosen from $\{16, 32, 64\}$.
+For ChebNet, we used polynomials of order $2$ and $3$, and for ARMA, we set the number of stacks $K$ to $2$ and the depth $T$ to $2$ and $3$.
 To generate graph representations, we employed a readout function that sums the vector representations of the nodes.
 The generated graph representations are then fed into a two layer MLP, with a softmax output.
-We used the \texttt{ReLU} activation function, and we chose the batch size from $\{32, 64, 128\}$.
-We used the Adam optimizer with a learning rate of $10^{-2}$, while we set the number of epochs to $100$.
+We used the \texttt{ReLU} activation function, and set the batch size to $32$.
+We used the Adam optimizer with a learning rate of $10^{-3}$, while we set the number of epochs to $100$.

 \textbf{Results.} We report in Table~\ref{tab:classification_synthetic} average prediction accuracies across the $10$ folds.
 It is clear that the standard GNN architectures are unable to distinguish the $3$ graph properties.
-Specifically, they all achieve an average accuracy equal to $50\%$ on all three datasets which can be attributed to the balanced splits of the training/test sets.
+Specifically, they all achieve an average accuracy slightly greater than $50\%$ on all three datasets.
+The ChebNet and ARMA models, even though they aggregate information from each node's $k$-hop neighborhood, they are also unable to distinguish the $3$ properties.
 On the other hand, the proposed $k$-hop GNN architectures achieved much higher average accuracies, indicating that the proposed architecture can distinguish the 3 properties in regular graphs.
-In the case of bipartiteness, the $3$-hop GNN model yielded perfect performance, while in the case of connectivity, its average accuracy was also very high.
+In the case of bipartiteness and connectivity, the $3$-hop GNN model achieved very high accuracy.
 The performance of the $2$-hop GNN model was slightly worse than that of the $3$-hop GNN model.
 However, the former managed to better distinguish triangle-free graphs than the latter.
-Overall, we can conclude that in contrast to the GNN architectures, the proposed architecture leads to more expressive node representations which allow it to capture more accurately the structural properties of graphs.
+Overall, we can conclude that in contrast to the GNN, ChebNet and ARMA architectures, the proposed model leads to more expressive node representations.